dimaslanjaka12/dimaslanjaka12.github.io/source/_posts/17da62fecd0b7c4204490fb18ffdfcca.md

 cover: https://imgdb.net/images/3195.png
 ---

-<hr/> [THIS SITE IS MIRROR](https://www.webmanajemen.com) Skip to Full Contents <a href="https://www.webmanajemen.com/2017/09/how-traffic-increase-blog.html" rel="follow" class="button" id="read-more">Read More</a> <hr/> How TRAFFIC INCREASE BLOG - When first mate to create a blog must have occurred in the mind of my friend, for what this blog will be created.
+<hr/> [THIS SITE IS MIRROR](https://www.webmanajemen.com/2017/09/how-traffic-increase-blog.html) || <a href="https://www.webmanajemen.com/2017/09/how-traffic-increase-blog.html" rel="follow" class="button" id="read-more">Skip to Full Contents (Read More)</a> <hr/> How TRAFFIC INCREASE BLOG - When first mate to create a blog must have occurred in the mind of my friend, for what this blog will be created.
 Maybe at first just a When first mate to create a blog must have occurred in the mind of my friend, for what this blog will be created.
 Maybe at first just a hobby or sport.
 But with the passage of time may be buddies want more than that.
 Anyone would know how the development of the current blog.
 Many out there are beginning to create a blog just a fad, then jump to the more serious.
 They made a blog is not just a hobby, they deliberately create a website to increase income, could even exceed their income outside the blog.
 Many ways and tricks performed to monetize their blogs.
 What exactly did they do before memoniteze a blog.
 They need a traffic.
 Traffic is highest for those earning more.